Shortsightedness: Does it have another name?

-In many parts of the world, the words "myopia" and "short sightedness" are used interchangeably.
+Other names for shortsightedness are: myopia and nearsightedness.
+In many parts of the world, the words myopia, nearsightedness and shortsightedness are used interchangeably.

-People who are shortsighted may have difficulty recognising faces across a room or reading road signs while driving.
+People who are shortsighted may have difficulty recognizing faces across a room or reading road signs while driving.

 Children who are becoming shortsighted will have trouble reading the smartboard or whiteboard in their classrooms.
 They may need to sit near the front of the room to see it clearly.

 People who are shortsighted may also notice problems when playing certain sports.
 This is especially true if it requires good distance vision.
 For example, it can be very difficult to squarely hit a cricket ball if it looks blurry until the last moment!

 When looking at the eye chart during an eye exam, shortsighted people will have reduced visual acuity.
 In other words, they can only make out the larger letters near the top of the chart, not the small letters near the bottom.

 Their visual acuity might be recorded as 6/12, 6/19, 6/24 or some other fraction.
 This is because they are only able to see the small letters at 6 meters, while someone with 6/6 vision can see them all.

 Refractive surgery like LASIK is also very common.
 However, refractive surgery is only recommended for adults whose myopia prescription has stabilized.